CycloneAxe/est-eloquent-sluggable-demo/README.md

 That's it! :beers: :beers: :beers:

-You can refer to the [documentation](http://laravel-breadcrumbs.davejamesmiller.com/en/latest/start.html) to learn more about Laravel Breadcrumbs.
+You can refer to the [documentation](https://github.com/cviebrock/eloquent-sluggable#installation) to learn more about Laravel Eloquent Sluggable.

 ---